 Columnist at Yeniçağ Daily.
 He was summoned to give a statement for “the articles about the funeral service of the MİT (National Intelligence Agency) who died during the operations in Libya” on March 6, 2020.
 After the statement he was released with a judicial control condition.
 However due to the objection of the prosecutor’s office, a capture warrant for his arrest was issued.
 He was arrested at March 8th, 2020 with the accusation of “disclosing publishing and revealing information and documents regarding intelligence actions”.
 He was requested to be sentenced to, from eight years to 19 years of imprisonment.
 He is being kept at Silivri Prison.

 Murat Kazancı is a journalist.
 He worked for the Hürriyet Newspaper.
 He was the news director of the Karşı Newspaper.
 He was arrested and released in the scope of the Karşı investigation.
 The Istanbul 23rd High Criminal Court ruled for an apprehension warrant against Kazancı on Aug.
 2, 2018.
 His file was separated along with the other fugitive defendants in the final hearing.

 Murat Sabuncu is a journalist.
 He worked for the Milliyet and Cumhuriyet Newspapers, as well as Tempo and Fortune magazines.
 He was prosecuted in the Cumhuriyet trial and spent 16 months in prison.
 He was sentenced to 7 years and 6 months of prison.
 The Court of Cassation reversed the decision which had been approved by the Court of Appeal.
 However at the end of the retrials, court decided to persist against the Court of Cassation’s decision to overturn.

 Musa Kart started his career as a caricaturist in 1974.
 He was prosecuted in the Cumhuriyet trial, and was imprisoned for nine months during the proceedings.
-He was sentenced to three years and six months in prison, and was jailed once again after the Court of Appeal upheld the verdict.
+He was sentenced to three years and nine months in prison, and was jailed once again after the Court of Appeal upheld the verdict.
 The Court of Cassation reversed the decision against Musa Kart along with all the other defendants from Cumhuriyet newspaper, and Kart was released on Sep.
 12, 2019.
 However, in the subsequent retrial, his prison sentence was reinstated.